 Utah divides CDS into five categories called “Schedules.”
-Schedule I lists the most dangerous drugs, drugs which are more likely to be abused and cause addiction, and have zero medical value.
+Schedule I lists the most dangerous drugs, drugs that are more likely to be abused and cause addiction and have zero medical value.
 Schedules II, III, IV, and V decrease in danger and probability of abuse.
 They also increase in recognized medical value.

-If you’ve been arrested for illegal CDS possession, retaining a drug possession attorney in Farmington is your first line of defence.
-The attorneys of Jardine Law Offices, P.C. have more than 15 years of experience under their belt defending cases like this.
-Give their offices a call at 801-451-9555 for a free case evaluation.
+If you’ve been arrested for illegal CDS possession, retaining a drug possession attorney in Farmington is your first line of defense.
+The attorneys of Jardine Law Offices P.C. have more than 15 years of experience under their belt defending cases like this.
+Give their offices a call at 801-350-3506 for a free case evaluation.

 In Farmington, a drug possession charge can range in penalties depending on the amount you possess.
 Most possession charges can end as a Class A misdemeanor.
-You can face a third degree felony charge for possession of a Schedule I or II CDS over a pound.
+You can face a third-degree felony charge for possession of a Schedule I or II CDS over a pound.
 Penalties include a fine up to $5,000, up to 5 years in prison, or in some cases, both.
-A second or subsequent conviction is a second degree felony and carries a fine of up to $10,000, minimum of one year in prison (up to 15 is possible), or both.
-If you need legal representation, call the Law Offices of Joseph Jardine, P.C.
+A second or subsequent conviction is a second-degree felony and carries a fine of up to $10,000, a minimum of one year in prison (up to 15 is possible), or both.
+If you need legal representation, call the Jardine Law Offices P.C.
 His team of drug possession attorneys will be able to handle your case with conviction.

 In Farmington, it is a class B misdemeanor to have all other CDS in your possession including Marijuana.
 Penalties include a fine of up to $1,000, up to 180 days in jail, or both.
 A second conviction is a class A misdemeanor, with a fine of up to $2,500, up to 365 days in jail, or both.
-If you need a skilled attorney to represent you, Joseph Jardine has nearly two decades of experience as drug possession attorney in Farmington.
+If you need a skilled attorney to represent you, Joseph Jardine has nearly two decades of experience as a drug possession attorney.

-If you find yourself in a situation where you need professional, skilled representation, call the Law Offices of Joseph Jardine P.C.
-Our attorneys know this is a trying time and want to help you get our life back on track.
+If you find yourself in a situation where you need professional, skilled representation, call the Jardine Law Offices P.C.
+Our attorneys know this is a trying time and want to help you get your life back on track.
 Their years of experience as drug possession attorneys bring compassion and conviction to the courtroom on your behalf.